minvws/nl-kat-coordination/mula/docs/architecture.md

 ![boefje_scheduler.svg](./img/boefje_scheduler.svg)

-In order to create a `BoefjeTask` and trigger the dataflow we described above we have 4 different processes within a `BoefjeScheduler` that can create boefje tasks.
+In order to create a `BoefjeTask` and trigger the dataflow we described above we have 4 different processes running in threads within a `BoefjeScheduler` that can create boefje tasks.
 Namely:

 1. scan profile mutations
 2. enabling of boefjes